 When comparing both standalone accounting systems and cloud software for accountants, there are notable differences that should be taken into consideration if you're weighing up your options.

 Cloud software provides accountants with fast and easy on-demand access to important documentation, as well as real-time communication for clients and team members who may be located worldwide.
 Bring up client financial data, edit and approve files, and track deadlines, all from a secure and central cloud workspace.
 Standalone accounting systems, that are hosted locally, provide less convenience; as they can’t be immediately accessed from anywhere other than on in-house computers.
 This can make it difficult for international clients and team members to instantly retrieve files and folders.

-Collaboration has the potential to be improved significantly for accountants with cloud software.
-Clients can be more involved with their accounting processes by having access to file versions, upcoming tasks, and conversations with their accountant.
+Collaborative interactions has the potential to be improved significantly for accountants with cloud software.
+Clients can be more involved and work in real time with their accounting processes by having access to file versions, upcoming tasks, and conversations with their accountant.
 As standalone accounting systems offer restricted user and location access, it can be significantly harder to collaborate with clients and team members on important files that may require multiple user editing.

 An increase in clients and storage requirements equals the need to scale up the existing solution.